OneTrueKirk/onetruekirk.github.io/index.md

 # Greetings, traveler
 ![img](whoosh.jpg)

-I'm [@OneTrueKirk](https://twitter.com/OneTrueKirk), decentralized finance enthusiast, garden appreciator, and most recently a father.
+I'm [@OneTrueKirk](https://twitter.com/OneTrueKirk), decentralized finance enthusiast, garden appreciator, and father.
 This site is the home to my personal writing about any and all topics of interest.
 For articles specific to the now-deprecated [Volt Protocol v1](https://www.voltprotocol.io) or the in-development [Ethereum Credit Guild](https://github.com/volt-protocol/ethereum-credit-guild), [visit my Substack](https://onetruekirk.substack.com).
 You can also join us on [Discord](https://discord.com/invite/XK8VZyKU97).

-I'm hosting the inaugural Credit Salon in NYC on Wednesday, September 20.
-To attend, simply submit an original article or software project completed within the last six months relating to DeFi lending, stablecoins, real world assets, p2p payments, and so on, [at this link](https://docs.google.com/forms/d/e/1FAIpQLSeOA1-k3pHkDPvfsZ6GW_xIrgOSxpBeVjkVOMyt2imo4xlJzw/viewform?usp=sf_link).
+If you are attending Ethereum Denver and have created any original research or technical work related to decentralized finance, even work in progress, please apply to the second Credit Salon [at this link](https://docs.google.com/forms/d/e/1FAIpQLSctL2boukOTMXeT4qp9W8JfO7VXVSH4MnRzaRQlS8u_xi8wuQ/viewform?usp=sf_link).
+Submissions will be posted here after the initial round of review.
+The Credit Salon is a small gathering where practitioners discuss topics of mutual interest and provide peer review.
+I am not partial to the big conference venues and crowds, but enjoy the chance to meet fellow enthusiasts in person.

-You can view and comment on the submissions below:
+You can view the submissions from Credit Salon 1 in September 2023 below:

 * [DYAD Stablecoin](https://onetruekirk.github.io/salon/dyad.html)
 * [Morpho Fireside Chat](https://onetruekirk.github.io/salon/fireside.html)